shempignon/phpstorm-workshop/README.md

 ### Terminal, SSH

-We'll now focus on features you can find outside of PhpStorm, that said I think that gathering as much as tools possible in the same place really helps you being productive.
+We'll now focus on features you can find outside of PhpStorm, that said I think that gathering as much as tools possible in the same place really helps being productive.

 Let's start with the terminal / SSH.